 Jump to:

-Today I'll show you how to make your own goat milk soap.
-Enhanced with essential oils and decked out with designs of beautiful soap molds.
-The result is a gorgeous, wonderfully rich and soothing oatmeal, milk and honey soap that everyone in your family will want to get their paws on!
+Today I'll show you 3 different methods to make your own goat milk soap.
+By working either with frozen goat milk, powdered goat milk or fresh goat milk, you'll make a beautiful oatmeal, milk & honey soap that everyone will want to get their paws on!

-If you'd rather make soap without lye using a melt and pour soap base, hop over to my goat milk soap recipe without lye.
-It's a great way to make your own soap easy!
+These 3 methods all require the use of lye.
+If you'd rather make soap using a melt and pour soap base, hop on over to my goat milk soap recipe without lye.
+It's a great easy way to make soap!

-There's been much debate about whether skin beneficials of goat milk are still present after the chemical reaction of soapmaking has taken place.
-Lots of it has not been studied yet and reports are mostly experience based.
-Nonetheless, goat milk lends itself perfectly as an ingredient in homemade soap and has many skin benefits:
+There's been much debate about whether the skin benefits of goat milk are still present after the chemical reaction of soapmaking has taken place.
+Most reports are experience-based.
+Goat milk lends itself perfectly as an ingredient in homemade soap and has many skin benefits:

 Keeping your skin's lipid barrier healthy is important since that's what helps the skin retain moisture and prevents it from getting too dry.